Lokeshs-git/ngram-injection-scanner/README.md

 | deepset | 116 | 0.642 | AUC=0.764 (Ayub & Majumdar 2024, trained) |
 | **xTRam1** | **2,060** | **0.870** | **AUC=0.764 (Ayub & Majumdar 2024, trained)** |

 On xTRam1, our zero-shot scanner exceeds the prior supervised baseline trained on labeled injection data.
-The BIPIA gap is expected — that baseline was trained on the exact evaluation distribution.
+The BIPIA gap is expected as that baseline was trained on the exact evaluation distribution.

 ### Scanner as first-pass filter (Stack Overflow)